Meneer-de-Bruin/WCT-API/apis/api-targets_GET.rst

   7       Completed
 ========= ==========

-The list of possible status values can be retrieved with: <API TODO>.
+The list of possible state values for targets can be retrieved with: :doc:`api-target_states_GET`.

 | **sortBy**
 | Name of field upon which the result set must be sorted.
 The field name must be followed by an indication if the sorting must be ascending (asc) or descending (desc).